About Canstar's Most Satisfied Customers Kettles Award

 Whether you pay $10 for your kettle, or over $300, its job is to heat water to boiling point.
 But that doesn't mean all kettles are created equal.
 A lot of things can affect your satisfaction with your kettle, from its noise and speed of boil, to its design, which importantly includes how quick and easy it is to fill the kettle with cold water, and pour out the hot water once it has boiled.

-For our Kettle Award we spoke to over 900 Kiwi consumers, and close to a third (29%) said kettle performance was the biggest driver of their satisfaction, followed by a quarter (25%) who said kettle design was their No.1 concern.
+For our Kettle Award we spoke to over 1141 Kiwi consumers, and over a third (37%) said kettle performance was the biggest driver of their satisfaction, followed by a fifth (20%) who said Value for Money was their No.1 concern.

 Here's the full rundown of what the Kiwis in our survey said were the main things they considered when rating their kettle picks: